About 200,000 Canadians report having Inflammatory Bowel Disease (IBD) and it is becoming more prevalent.

 - The symptoms of IBD may be exacerbated by the effects of stress on gut motility and fluid secretion

-As mentioned above, it is important to focus and stress-relieving activities to promote the relaxation response and consequently healing.
+As mentioned above, it is important to focus on stress-relieving activities to promote the relaxation response and consequently promote healing.

-Everyone has specific stress-releiving activities that they enjoy doing.
-Here are a few suggestions to get you started.
+Everyone has specific stress-relieving activities that they enjoy.
+Here are a few suggestions to get you started:

 - Light Exercise

 - Acupuncture, massage, bodywork

 Lipski, Elizabeth.
 Digestive Wellness: 4th Edition.
 McGraw-Hill 2011.